-Writing argumentative essays is a key skill for students, from high school to higher level education in the United Kingdom.
-Read on for an argumentative essay step by step guide.
+Writing argumentative essays is a key skill for students, from high school to higher-level education in the United Kingdom.
+Read on for an argumentative essay step-by-step guide.

-The term refers to an essay which attempts to convince the reader that the writer’s point of view on any given subject is correct.
+The term refers to an essay that attempts to convince the reader that the writer’s point of view on any given subject is correct.
 It is persuasive writing in its original form, and if done well, can make for a really interesting essay.

 It is important when you construct an argumentative essay that you have thoroughly researched your thesis.
 You must be able to use credible sources to back up your ideas and show how they led you to your opinion.
+If you're unsure how to start, a professional essay writing website can provide valuable guidance on constructing a strong argument.

-The research
+The Research

 Use more than one source, and try to find sources that don’t have a bias one way or the other to make your argument more credible.